Pylons/deform/contributing.md

 If you add or change a feature that reduces test coverage or causes a functional test to fail, then you also must submit a pull request to the [deformdemo](https://github.com/pylons/deformdemo) repository to go along with your functional test change to Deform.

-:warning: Functional tests behave differently depending on whether you are looking at the browser window or using Xvfb.

 :information_source: Tests might not run correctly on Chrome due to various timing issues.
 Some effort was put forth to fix this many years ago, but it was a never ending swamp.
 [The situation might have improved recently](https://developers.google.com/web/updates/2017/04/headless-chrome).